CipherStrike-code/BSC-in-ICT-SUSS-/Year 1 Sem 1/ICT246 Operating System/4. Device Management and Fault Tolerance/Chapter 2: Fault Tolerance.md

 ## Redundant Array of Independent Disks (RAID)
 - RAID is an example of fault tolerance
 - RAID uses redundant disk capacity to store parity so that it can rebuild the data in case of disk failure.
-- RAID is widely implementd in servers (Hard disks used by servers are bound to failure if running long enough)
+- RAID is widely implemented in servers (Hard disks used by servers are bound to failure if running long enough)

 There are a total of 7 RAID level, ranging from RAID 0 to RAID 6.
 However, we will only talk about RAID 0, RAID 1, RAID 4, RAID 5 and RAID 6.
 There is also a RAID 10 but it is just RAID 1 + RAID 0